What Is The Connection Between the 1908 Hazel Drew Murder and the 1990’s Twin Peaks Character Laura Palmer?

 Hazel Drew’s murder and the Twin Peaks connection intrigued me.

-In my recent searches for information I came across articles claiming that the Taylor children and the Holser children actually used to play together.
-Since the Taylor children were Hazel’s cousins, she was likely part of those times; not yet the beautiful governess turning heads on the streets in Troy, but a farm girl possibly playing hide and seek with my great-grandfather Holser.
+In my recent searches for information, I came across articles claiming that the Taylor children and the Holser children used to play together.
+Since the Taylor children were Hazel’s cousins, she likely took part; not yet the beautiful governess turning heads on the streets in Troy, but an innocent farm girl possibly playing hide and seek with one of

-If you’d like to take a deeper look into Sand Lake’s Twin Peaks connection come back and visit or sign up for updates here.
-Get exclusive interviews and updates here.
+If you’d like to take a deeper dive into the murder that inspired Twin Peaks sign up for updates.